lmorg/murex/docs/GUIDE.quick-start.md

 using the following syntax: `a{1..5}b`.
 In _murex_, like with globbing, brace expansion is a function: `a: a[1..5]b` and supports a much wider range of lists that can be expanded. ([read more](commands/a.md))

-Since

-## Exit code

-In bash the variable `$?` would store the exit code.
-This doesn't exist in _murex_.
-Instead there a separate command `exitnum`:

-    open: test/fox.txt -> grep: foobar; exitnum